Jakobovski/dontbuydell/index.markdown

 # Symptoms of disease
-When a person or company is sick and broken often external, visible symptoms will appear.
+When a person or company is sick, often external, visible symptoms will appear.
 You don't need to buy their hardware and have it fail on you to realize the company is totally broken.

 ## Two online stores